Punshnut/macos-focusly/Documentation/en/settings-and-onboarding.md

 - Tip: Reduce opacity on secondary displays to keep reference content visible while still muting distractions.

 ### Hotkey
-- Toggle the global shortcut on, then record a key combination (for example, `⌃⌥⌘F`) to quickly toggle overlays.
+- Use the **Enable Overlay Shortcut** toggle, then record a key combination (for example, `⌃⌥⌘F`) to quickly toggle overlays.
 - `Clear` removes the shortcut; disables with the toggle if you need to avoid conflicts.
 - Tip: Choose a combination that is easy to hit with one hand so you can momentarily show the desktop without breaking flow.

 ### Launch at Login
-- Enable automatic launch so Focusly starts with macOS.
+- Enable **Launch Focusly at Login** so overlays start with macOS.
 If macOS blocks the setting, a short message explains what to do in System Settings → Users & Groups → Login Items.
 - Tip: Launching at login keeps overlays consistent across reboots and external display sessions.

 ### Revisit Introduction